Parag Sapre

 • High task complexity

-02. UX Transformation Within Hard Constraints
+02. Designing Within Constraints

 Rather than fighting SAP Fiori/UI5 constraints, the design leveraged them intelligently turning limitations into consistency patterns.

-04. Remote, Multi-Stakeholder Execution at Scale
+04. Remote, Multi-Stakeholder Delivery at Scale

-• Internal business stakeholders
+• Business stakeholders

 • SAP functional teams